-symmetric, regressive, or counter-regressive 95% CI
+Data analysis strategy

+Replication

+We mirrored the analyses using descriptives reported by the original authors and calculated the proportions of participants stating 95% CI that were symmetric around 140, regressive, or counter-regressive.

+Extension

+We extended the target article and calculated three separate correlations between degree of regression and self-reported level of statistical knowledge, usage, and training.
+This was to address the issue in the target article’s study design that it may have been vulnerable to artifacts (e.g., poor learning of statistical knowledge in the sample of psychology students).
+We focused on self-reported level of statistical knowledge as the main criterion for determining support for the alternative hypothesis that statistics proficiency correlates with degree of regression.

+Results and discussion

+[Reminder for Stage 2: Alpha is set to .005]

+Replication

 We mirrored the original study and calculated the proportions of participants that stated confidence intervals that were symmetric around 140, regressive, or counter-regressive.
 The original authors did not specify what constituted a regressive or counter-regressive 95% CI.
 Therefore, we averaged the lower and upper bounds of the 95% CI provided by the participants to obtain a point of symmetry for each prediction, and considered those with a point of symmetry lower than 140 to be regressive 95% CIs, and those above 140 to be counter-regressive 95% CIs.
 Among the 1309 participants, we found that 0% provided symmetric 95% CIs, 0% provided regressive 95% CI, and 100% provided counter-regressive 95% CI.

 [Note for reviewers: data was skewed due to unrealistically large values generated by Qualtrics’ simulation with the question validation disabled.].